DS-100/fa20/gradproject.md

 Tip: if you need to write a large amount of $\LaTeX$, you may want to use the `%%latex` cell magic.

-Please submit everything as a zip file to Gradescope.
+Please submit everything as a zip file to submission link TBA.
 Please make sure the folder in the zip file has the following structure:

 ```
 studentIDs/